Working in Tonga’s only GP clinic

 “This sort of practice is something that we take for granted in Australia, New Zealand and other parts of the world.
 What’s striking about working in the Village Mission Clinic is how grateful the patients are for your help.
 They’re not used to this sort of care and are very appreciative.”

 “This is a very good experience for those looking to re-ignite their passion for being a doctor.”

-Doctors usually work at the clinic anything between two months and two years, they’re paid a small but manageable weekly wage and live in a comfortable, fully furnished house close to the local shops.
-It’s easy to hire a car, but it’s even easier (and far more enjoyable) to cycle everywhere.
-It’s a very different lifestyle to what the average General Practitioner is used to, but Moni says that this is the charm of the placement.
+Doctors usually work at the clinic for between two months and two years.
+They’re paid a small but manageable weekly wage and live in a comfortable, fully furnished house near the local shops.
+It’s easy to hire a car but even easier (and far more enjoyable) to cycle everywhere.
+It’s a very different lifestyle from what the average General Practitioner is used to, but Moni says this is the “placement's charm.”

 Interested in working as a GP in Tonga?